-Note: SED 411 and SED 412: To enroll in SED 411 and SED 412, students must have completed FREN 201, FREN 202, FREN 313, FREN 323, FREN 324 and FREN 420.
-Exam prerequisites to enrollment are Principles of Learning and Teaching 7-12 (5624) score of 157; a score of 162 on the French World Language (5174) exam; and a score of Advanced Low or higher on the French-language Oral Proficiency Interview (OPI).
+Note: To enroll in WLED 417, students must have completed FREN 201, FREN 202, three 300-level courses in FREN, and FREN 420.
+Exam prerequisites to enrollment are Principles of Learning and Teaching Grades K-6 (5622) score of 160 OR 7-12 (5624) score of 157; a score of 162 on the French World Language (5174) exam; and a score of Advanced Low or higher on the French-language Oral Proficiency Interview (OPI or OPIc) and Writing Proficiency Test (WPT).

-Note: SED 421 and SED 422: To enroll in SED 421 and SED 422, students must have received a passing grade on the Modern Languages Department content exam.

-Total Credit Hours: 46-49
+Total Credit Hours: 38

 Portuguese Concentration

-Along with completing CURR 410 and required courses in secondary education, students electing a major in world languages with a concentration in Portuguese must complete the following courses with a minimum grade point average of 3.00:
+Along with completing required courses in world languages education, students electing a major in world languages with a concentration in Portuguese must complete the following courses with a minimum grade point average of 3.00: